sayanee/archives/_posts/2007-06-05-interview-power-by-tom-washington.md

 Building Rapport…

->

-> Building rapoort quickly with your interviewer is a vital skill in the process of obtaining job offers.
+> Building rapport quickly with your interviewer is a vital skill in the process of obtaining job offers.
 The main aspect of rapport is a mutual trust and respect. egin by utilising your est social skills.
-Use the person’s name seevral time throughout the interview, but don’t over do it.
+Use the person’s name several time throughout the interview, but don’t over do it.
 Use the name of the company and departments on several occasions.
 Speaking the interviewer’s language including jargon and technical terms, goes a long way in causing the person to feel that you are ‘one of us’.
-In addition to a courteous and friendly manner, attentive listening is critical to uilding rapport.
+In addition to a courteous and friendly manner, attentive listening is critical to building rapport.

 Stories have an impact…

->

 > Stories are important because they say so much about you in an evocative, concentrated way.
 Paul Green, founder of Behavioural Technology in Memphis, Tenessessee, teaches coorporations how to utilise behaviour-based interviewing, a system of interviewing in which each question requires an examples from the interviewee can make a difference.